DecoAri/JSBox/README.md

-# For JSBox, For myslef.
+# For JSBox, For myself.

 All contents are original that belong to me.